rlrq/MINORg/docs/source/tutorial_cli.rst

 Using ``--extend-gene`` and ``--extend-cds``
 ********************************************

 See also: :ref:`Parameters:Extended genome`

 If you have both genomic and CDS-only sequences of your target genes but not a GFF3 annotation file, MINORg can infer coding regions (CDS) for your target genes using ``--extend-gene`` and ``--extend-cds``.
+See :ref:`Parameters:Extended genome` for how to name your sequences to ensure proper mapping of CDS to genes.

 .. code-block:: bash